-DMIN 7111 THE PERSON AND THE ANTHROPOLOGICAL BASIS OF THE FAMILY Concurrent DMIN 7131 technique. (one semester, 3 credits).
+DMIN 7111 THE PERSON AND THE ANTHROPOLOGICAL BASIS OF THE FAMILY Concurrent DMIN 7131 experience (practicum) the skills of pastoral care of the family will be worked on. (one semester, 3 credits).

 In this course, the basic aspects of the person will be studied, highlighting the biological, family, social and spiritual foundations.
 Special attention will be given to the debate on "nurture versus nature" and its application to pastoral care.
-In the practical experience (practicum) you will work with the interview
+In the practical experience (practicum) you will work with the interview technique. (one semester, 3 credits).

-DMIN 7212 THE FAMILY AND ITS FRAME OF REFERENCE

-Prerequisites DMIN 7131, DMIN 7111

-The activities of the course are aimed at familiarizing the student with the family frame of reference, introducing them to the main schools of family therapy and integrating various approaches that allow them to discover how these theoretical models work in the treatment with families.
-In the practical experience (practicum) the skills of pastoral care of the family will be worked on. (one semester, 3 credits).
+DMIN 7212 THE FAMILY AND ITS FRAME OF REFERENCE Prerequisites DMIN 7131, DMIN 7111 The activities of the course are aimed at familiarizing the student with the family frame of reference, introducing them to the main schools of family therapy and integrating various approaches that allow them to discover how these theoretical models work in the treatment with families.
+In the practical